-Brook’s work is characterized by the search for new theatrical modes and artistic languages, and at 94, he continues searching.
-His newest work, Why?, co-written and co-directed by longtime collaborator Marie-Hélène Estienne, opened in Paris in June, finished a run at Brooklyn’s Theatre for a New Audience in October, and will soon begin a tour of China, Italy, and Spain.
-A new book, Playing by Ear: Reflections on Sound and Music, is available now in the UK and will be released in the US in 2020.
+Brook’s work is characterized by the search for new theatrical modes and artistic languages.
+Why?, co-written and co-directed by longtime collaborator Marie-Hélène Estienne, opened in Paris in June 2019, followed by a run at Brooklyn’s Theatre for a New Audience in October, with a planned tour of China, Italy, and Spain.
+His book, Playing by Ear: Reflections on Sound and Music, published that same year in the UK, was released in the US in 2020.
 Barbara Bogaev interviews the director about his remarkable career, his illustrious collaborators, and the process of making theater.

 From the Shakespeare Unlimited podcast series.
-Published December 10, 2019. © Folger Shakespeare Library.
+Originally published December 10, 2019, and rebroadcast July 5, 2022. © Folger Shakespeare Library.
 All rights reserved.
 This podcast episode, “My Age is as a Lusty Winter,” was produced by Richard Paul.
 Garland Scott is the associate producer.
 It was edited by Gail Kern Paster.
 Ben Lauer is the web producer.
 With technical helped from Andrew Feliciano at Voice Trax West in Studio City, California, and Alan Leer at The Sound Company Studios in London.

 MICHAEL WITMORE: Every once in a while, you get a chance to talk to a living legend.
 For people who love Shakespeare, one of those conversations is coming up.